gram-blogposts/gram-notebooks/docs/source/index.rst

 Welcome to the GRaM tutorial track!
 ===================================

-In addition to a proceeding track and a blogpost track, the GRaM workshop aims to host tutorials in a form of a Jupyter notebooks.
+In addition to a proceeding track and a blogpost track, the `GRaM workshop <https://gram-workshop.github.io/>` aims to host tutorials in a form of a Jupyter notebooks.
-Check out the :doc:`submission` section for further information, including the :ref:`guidelines`.
+Check out the :doc:`instructions` section for further information.

 .. note::